hroncok/neverhood-rpm/README.md

 ------------

  1. get `Neverhood.iso`, place it in this folder
- 2. run `fedpkg --release f26 mockbuild` or similar
+ 2. run `fedpkg --release f26 --module-name neverhood mockbuild` or similar
  3. install resulting RPM (from `results_neverhood/`)

 Using